the-vampiire/apollo-server-boilerplate/README.md

 ## includes

+- `eslint` for linting with the AirBnB and Prettier rules
+  - tip: add the `eslint` and `prettier` extensions in vscode to make use of these during development
 - `jest` for testing
+  - eslint jest config for linting test best practices
+  - type defs for autocomplete in test files
-- `graphql-import` for type defs with `.graphql` SDL files
+- `graphql-import` for writing type defs in `.graphql` SDL files
-- `eslint` for linting with the AirBnB and Prettier rules
-  - add the `eslint` and `prettier` extensions in vscode to make use of these during development
 - `nodemon` for local development (auto restarts on change)
   - includes custom config so it watches your `.graphql` SDL files for changes as well
 - GraphQL scalars from [@okgrow/graphql-scalars](https://www.npmjs.com/package/@okgrow/graphql-scalars)
-  - boilerplate includes Email, URL, and DateTime
+  - boilerplate includes EmailAddress, URL, and DateTime scalars
   - add additional scalar defs to the `src/api/type-defs/scalars.graphql` file
-  - add additional scalar resolvers to the `src/api/resolvers/scalars.js` file
+  - add additional scalar resolvers to the `src/api/resolvers/scalars.js` file (the same way the boilerplate ones are used)
 - pre-configured winston logger from [@vampiire/node-logger](https://www.npmjs.com/package/@vampiire/node-logger)
   - colorized console logging during development
   - writes rotating log files during production

 ## setup

-- clone the repo
+- clone the boilerplate repo

 ```sh
 git clone https://github.com/the-vampiire/apollo-server-boilerplate
 ```

+- create a new repo on your account and leave it empty
+  - **do not initialize with a readme, license, gitignore etc**
+- copy your new repo URL
-- run `npm init` to update with your own information
+- navigate to the cloned boilerplate repo in your terminal
 - replace the git remote with your own

 ```sh